The-Politico/django-slack-forms/README.md

 - Data Source: `https://example.com/api/user/{id}/`
 - Webhook: `https://example.com/api/user/`

-This app will fill the `{id}` in `https://example.com/api/user/{id}/` with the argument retrieved from the trigger and send a GET request to get starting data for the form.
+This app will fill the `{id}` in `https://example.com/api/user/{id}/` (if it exists) with the argument retrieved from the trigger and send a GET request to get starting data for the form.

 Once processed, forms triggered without an ID will send POST requests to `https://example.com/api/user/` while forms triggered WITH an ID will send PUT requests to `https://example.com/api/user/` with the ID in it's `slackforms_meta_data` (see [this](/EXAMPLES.md#form-data-webhook) for an example of what that payload looks like).